Palinuro: Transport

 The town is linked to Salerno and Naples by hydrofoils.
 The nearest main road is 10 km to the north, connecting Salerno-Battipaglia-Paestum-Agropoli-Vallo della Lucania-Policastro-Sapri.

 The nearest railway station, Pisciotta-Palinuro (on the Naples-Reggio Calabria line) is 8 km to the north and is linked to the town by regular buses.

 Culture

-The Arco Naturale beach of Palinuro was selected as a location in various films including Jason and the Argonauts (1963), Hercules and the Captive Women, and Clash of the Titans.
+The Arco Naturale beach of Palinuro was selected as a location in various films including Hercules and the Conquest of Atlantis (1961), Jason and the Argonauts (1963), The Genesis Children (1971), and Clash of the Titans (1981).